Myelodysplastic syndrome: Prognosis

 Cytogenetic abnormalities can be detected by conventional cytogenetics, a FISH panel for MDS, or virtual karyotype.

 The best prognosis is seen with RA and RARS, where some nontransplant patients live more than a decade (typical is on the order of three to five years, although long-term remission is possible if a bone-marrow transplant is successful).
 The worst outlook is with RAEB-T, where the mean life expectancy is less than one year.
 About one-quarter of patients develop overt leukemia.
 The others die of complications of low blood count or unrelated diseases.
 The International Prognostic Scoring System is the most commonly used tool for determining the prognosis of MDS, first published in Blood in 1997, then revised to IPSS-R and IPSS-M. This system takes into account the percentage of blasts in the marrow, cytogenetics, and number of cytopenias, as well as molecular features in the case of IPSS-M. Other prognostic tools include the 2007 WHO Prognostic Scoring System (WPSS), the MDA-LR (MD Anderson Lower-Risk MDS Prognostic Scoring System), EuroMDS, and the Cleveland Clinic Foundation/Munich Leukemia Laboratory scoring systems.

 Genetic markers

-The IPSS-M incorporates 31 somatic genes in its risk stratification model.
+The IPSS-M incorporates 31 somatic genes into its risk stratification model.
 IPSS-M determined that multihit TP53 mutations, FLT3 mutations, and partial tandem duplication mutations of KMT2A (MLL) were strong predictors of adverse outcomes.
 Some SF3B1 mutations were associated with favorable outcomes, whereas certain genetic subsets of SF3B1 mutations were not.
 In low-risk MDS, IDH1 and IDH2 mutations are associated with worsened survival.